Phoenix Slip and Fall Lawyer

 Proving That a Breach of Duty Occurred

-After your lawyer shows how a duty was present in a given situation, they then need to show how that duty wasn’t met.
+After your slip and fall lawyer shows how a duty was present in a given situation, they then need to show how that duty wasn’t met.
 This is called a breach of duty.
 It must be shown that they failed to act as a reasonable person would have acted in the same situation.

 In a slip and fall, a breach of duty could take a number of forms, depending upon the nature of the incident.
-It could be a failure to adequately warn people of a risky situation—perhaps a spill at a business not being sufficiently signed.
+It could be a failure to adequately warn people of a risky situation, perhaps a spill at a business not being sufficiently signed.

 It could also be something like failing to properly address an icy sidewalk or repair a broken pathway.
 Whatever the situation that you faced, your lawyer must demonstrate how the defendant’s management of it fell below a reasonable expectation.